Diego-Luiz/URLYZER/README.md

 # URLYZER
 URLYZER is a website that classifies an URL as benign or malicious, according to the _Random Forest_ classificator and the URL lexical features extracted.
-This project was presented as a final paper in Bachelor's degree in Information Systems, at Universidade Federal de Mato Grosso do Sul, Brazil 🇧🇷, 2021.
+This project was presented as Information Systems final paper in Bachelor's degree, at Universidade Federal de Mato Grosso do Sul, Brazil 🇧🇷, 2021.
 ## Website Folder 📁
 > This folder contains all the files about the website.
 ### > How to run the project
-> Make sure to have [Python](https://www.python.org/) installed in your computer (in this project the version used was 3.9.5).
-After that follow the steps below:
+> Make sure you have [Python](https://www.python.org/) installed in your computer (in this project the version used was 3.9.5).
+After following the steps below:

 **1.** Create a folder to this project and put the **_urlyzer_** folder inside it.